ArkiGhosh/Voice-Assistant/README.md

 Please get rid of the sample name and number in the csv file before running the program.

 Bugs to be fixed:
-> Handling inaccurate speech recognition for numeric data.\n
+> Handling inaccurate speech recognition for numeric data.
 > Clicking enter when sending the message (glitch in pywhatkit, does work at times).